bbtfr/dex/README.md

 end
 ```

 There are a number of options you can tweak to customize the way `dex` is used.
-All of the options described below should be put into your config.exs file.
+All of the options described below should be put into your config.exs file, or prod.secret.exs if you don't want it upload to your scm.

 ```elixir
 config :dex, DeployManager,